teltek/Galicaster-doc/HardwareRecommendations.md

 Galicaster units are assembled with standard computer components and compatible capture devices and cards.
 For a good experience with Galicaster, we recommend a series of reference units, all of them sharing the common components indicated in this base unit.

 Three different references are proposed: an [entry level](#entry-level-unit-hd-webcam-based) unit (using a HD webcam), a [SD based unit](#sd-camera-and-dvi-framegrabber) and a [HD based unit](#hd-configuration-unit).
 Other combinations are possible that may fit your needs better.
-For instructions on how to assemble or purchase a unit, contact us through our multiple [communication channels](https://wiki.teltek.es/display/Galicaster/Community)
+For instructions on how to assemble or purchase a unit, contact us through any of our multiple [communication channels](https://wiki.teltek.es/display/Galicaster/Community)

 CPU and RAM requirements